-Have you always wanted to research your family history but you’re not sure where to start?
+Have you always wanted to research your family history, but you’re not sure where to start?
 Delving into genealogy for the first time can be intimidating when you’re not exactly sure what you are looking for.
-Don’t worry, the library is here to help!
-From free resources you can access through our website, to on-on-one help sessions via Zoom, our staff can get you started on the journey to learning more about your ancestors.
+Don’t worry; the library is here to help!
+From free resources you can access through our website to one-on-one help sessions via Zoom, our staff can get you started on the journey to learning more about your ancestors.

 Here are just a few of the great tools the library offers:

-Over the las few years, we have digitized our nearly 2,000 volume collection of KCKPS yearbooks and they are available to view on our eCommunity website.
+Over the last few years, we have digitized our nearly 2,000-volume collection of KCKPS yearbooks, and they are available to view on our eCommunity website.
 While we do not have every volume for every school in the district, the high school collection is extensive.
 Yearbooks can be valuable tools for finding photographs and biographical information about relatives who attended school in KCK.

-The library subscribes to a number of newspaper databases including America’s Newspapers, African American Newspapers, and the Kansas City Star and Times.
-Newspapers are a great source of historic information including obituaries, and they are easy to search using your ancestor’s name.
+The library subscribes to a number of newspaper databases, including America’s Newspapers, African American Newspapers, and the Kansas City Star and Times.
+Newspapers are a great source of historical information, including obituaries, and they are easy to search using your ancestor’s name.

-Beginning on October 13, we will offer one-on-one genealogy help sessions via Zoom .
+Beginning on October 13, we will offer one-on-one genealogy help sessions.
 If you would like personalized assistance on how to use these research tools, click on the link for more information and to find out how to register.